 · How you can contact us with any further queries or concerns.

-‘Foreign Exchange Counterparty’ means a third-party Foreign Exchange Provider which Manx FX will source for you in order for them to be able to provide you with foreign exchange facilities.
+‘Foreign Exchange Counterparty’ means a third-party Foreign Exchange Provider which MFX will source for you in order for them to be able to provide you with foreign exchange facilities.

 ‘FX’ means foreign exchange.

 MFX Limited is the Data Controller for the purposes of the Data Protection Act 2018 and in relation to all the personal data provided to us about you.
 The primary legal basis for which we process your personal data is for the performance of service contracts we enter into (or may enter) into with you for FX Brokering Services.

 We collect your personal information for any of the following purposes:

 · For the preparation of entering into a customer relationship or service agreement with you;